 - Hygienic wipes

 - ALL TRASH

-After you’ve put everything in the canister, store it at least 100-200 yards downwind from your campsite.
-Place it in on the ground in brush or behind rocks so that it’s out of sight.
+After you’ve put everything in your canister, store it at least 100-200 yards downwind from your campsite.
+Place it on the ground in brush or behind rocks so that it’s out of sight.

 The Best Bear Canisters for Backpacking